 Attention Trail Users: Due to bridge construction on Bridge Street, access Constitution Hill trailhead via Putnam Road, then take a right onto Meadow Lane.
 This brings you back to Bridge Street and bypasses the construction.

-From North Adams: Get on Route 8 heading south and drive to Cheshire.
+Take Route 8 south toward Cheshire.
 In Cheshire, just past the fire station and just before Cheshire Reservoir, turn right onto Lanesboro/Old Cheshire Road.
 After 4 miles, turn right onto Prospect Street.
-At the bottom of the hill turn right onto Route 7, and immediately left onto Bridge Street.
+At the bottom of the hill turn right onto Route 7 and immediately left onto Bridge Street.
 Follow Bridge Street to the end, past the BNRC sign, to the large parking area with a kiosk.

-The Constitution Hill Trail takes visitors past the Constitution Oak tree and a large rock outcrop.
-Beyond the summit, the trail turns westward past an old stonewall before bringing hikers back on what eventually becomes a woods road whose surface was once hardened by chunks of slag glass, which are still visible.
+This trail takes you past the Constitution Oak tree and a large rock outcrop.
+Beyond the summit, the trail turns westward past an old stonewall before bringing you back on what eventually becomes a woods road whose surface was once hardened by chunks of slag glass, which are still visible.
 Slag glass is a byproduct of iron production that was used as fill on old roads.

 In 1788, a Lanesboro farmer named Jonathan Smith was chosen to represent his town at the convention in Boston that would decide whether Massachusetts should ratify the proposed new US Constitution.
 At the convention he made a persuasive argument in favor of it as a way to prevent outbreaks of violence like Shays’ Rebellion in Western Massachusetts.
 The bonfire he had organized atop “Bald Headed Hill” alerted residents of Lanesboro and surrounding towns that his view had prevailed and Massachusetts had ratified the Constitution.